-A typical hummingbird consumes over 40% of its body weight in nectar daily, amounting to about .2 to 1.5 ounces.
-They have to feed every 10-15 minutes to maintain their energy levels.
-Additionally, they ingest around .05 to .2 ounces of insects for protein and other nutrients.
+A hummingbird consumes approximately half its body weight (that’s 40-50% of its body weight) in nectar daily, amounting to about 0.2 to 1.5 ounces.
+To maintain their energy, they feed every 10-15 minutes and can visit up to 1,000 flowers per day.
+Additionally, they ingest about 0.05 to 0.2 ounces of insects for protein.

-Altogether, a hummingbird may eat up to 2 ounces of food each day, with variations due to factors such as climate, age, and activity.
+In total, a hummingbird may eat up to 2 ounces of food each day, depending on factors like species, age, climate, and activity level.
+Their high metabolic rates necessitate this frequent and substantial intake of food.

 Related post to read about: Hummingbird Diet and Nutrition.